lanl/tardigrade-asp/README.md

 > :warning: :warning: :warning: HEALTH WARNING :warning: :warning: :warning:
 >
-> The abaqus input files and bash scripts used for integration testing are not cleaned with this command.
-Changes to
+> The abaqus input files and bash scripts used for integration testing are built with the [CMake
-> those source files are also not handled by ``cmake3`` re-builds.
-Updates to these files must be manually cleaned between
-> changes.
+> ``add_custom_target``](https://cmake.org/cmake/help/latest/command/add_custom_target.html) feature.
+Consequently, the
+> integration tests are _always considered out of date_.
+The target integration test target copies all registered input
+> files and the integration test bash script from source to build directory.
+Input files are registered in the
+> ``src/abaqus/tests/CMakeLists.txt`` file under the ``ABAQUS_INPUT_FILES`` CMake variable.

 ```
 $ pwd